-According to Nye promoting a set of political values could be a major booster to soft power influence "when the promoter adheres to them at home and abroad" and pursues "foreign policies regarded as legitimate and having moral authority" In order for Qatar's democratic advocacy to be effective and persuasive for its recipients, Qatar would have to lead by example by practicing what it preaches.
+"foreign policies regarded as legitimate and having moral authority"34 In order for Qatar's democratic advocacy to be effective and persuasive for its recipients, Qatar would have to lead by example by practicing what it preaches.
 It is far difficult and unattractive to promote a policy based on do as I say, not as I do.
 As the cliché goes, action speaks louder than words.